 - Life skills development

 Inpatient rehab for Ambien addiction consists of an addiction treatment facility where clients live throughout the duration of the program.
 Men and women are treated separately for the most effective results and clients follow strict daily schedules.
-Most often, each day consists of a variation of the following few things:
+Most often, each day of consists of a variation of the following few things:

 - Meal times

 - Group/individual counseling

 Outpatient rehab for Ambien addiction, like inpatient treatment, offers intensive group therapy to address the psychological and behavioral aspects of addiction.
 However, the main difference is that clients have the flexibility to live at home while they are enrolled in treatment.
 This allows for the ability to attend work, school, or sustain childcare duties and other responsibilities without neglecting addiction treatment.

 Clients have several different payment options to cover the cost of Ambien rehab.
 They include:

 If you are having trouble paying for Ambien treatment, please call Nova Recovery Center today to learn more about your treatment options.